-College Continuation Rates for Public High School Seniors Who Received Access Early (ACE) Scholarships and Other Graduates of Nebraska Public High Schools by Student Income Status: 2007-2008 through 2009-2010
+College Continuation Rates for Public High School Seniors Who Received Access Early (ACE) Scholarships and Other Graduates of Nebraska Public High Schools by Student Income Status: 2007-2008 through 2010-2011

-Data Source: Records for the Nebraska ACE Scholarship Program maintained by Nebraska's Coordinating Commission for Postsecondary Education and enrollment records from the Nebraska Department of Education and the National Student Clearinghouse, April 7, 2009, April 20, 2010, and April 28, 2011.
-The data based on these records are summarized in the 2012 Nebraska Higher Education Progress Report Excel workbook, 2008-2010 ACE\Public\US\ HS Clig Cont Rates for PR.xls.
+Data Source: Records for the Nebraska ACE Scholarship Program maintained by Nebraska's Coordinating Commission for Postsecondary Education and enrollment records from the Nebraska Department of Education and the National Student Clearinghouse, April 7, 2009, April 20, 2010, April 28, 2011, and April 24, 2012.

-&lt;sup>1To calculate the college continuation rates for other low-income graduates, the recipients of ACE scholarships were assumed to be included among the male and female low-income graduates that the Nebraska Department of Education reported to the Coordinating Commission.
+1To calculate the college continuation rates for other low-income graduates, the recipients of ACE scholarships were assumed to be included among the male and female low-income graduates that the Nebraska Department of Education reported to the Coordinating Commission.
 The numbers of other low income graduates were determined by subtracting the numbers of male and female ACE scholarship recipients from the total numbers of male and female low income graduates reported by the Nebraska Department of Education.

-- As also evidenced in Figure 1.5.14 on the previous page, the college continuation rates for ACE scholarship recipients were significantly higher than the college-going rates for other low-income students who graduated from Nebraska's public high schools between 2007-2008 and 2009-2010. - Based on the most recently available data, 77.4% of the 2009-2010 ACE scholarship recipients went to college after they left high school, compared to only 53.8% of the other low-income public high school students who graduated the same year.
+- As also evidenced in Figure 1.5.15 on the previous page, the college continuation rates for ACE scholarship recipients were significantly higher than the college-going rates for other low-income students who graduated from Nebraska's public high schools between 2007-2008 and 2010-2011. - Based on the most recently available data, 81.5% of the 2010-2011 ACE scholarship recipients went to college after they left high school, compared to only 52.3% of the other low-income public high school students who graduated the same year.

-See Tables A8.4c, A8.5c, and A8.6c in Appendix 8 for supporting data.
+See Part 3 of Tables A8.4a, A8.4b, A8.4c, and A8.4d in Appendix 8 for supporting data.